Ranau District

 The Ranau District (Daerah Ranau) is an administrative district in the Malaysian state of Sabah, part of the West Coast Division which includes the districts of Kota Belud, Kota Kinabalu, Papar, Penampang, Putatan, Ranau and Tuaran.

 The capital of the district is in Ranau Town.
 The landlocked district bordering the Sandakan Division to the east until it meets the Interior Division border.
 Ranau sits 108 km east of Kota Kinabalu and 227 km west of Sandakan.
 As of the 2010 Census, the population of the district was 94,092, an almost entirely Dusun ethnic community.

 Ranau is noted for its hilly geographical structure and is the largest producer of highland vegetables in the state of Sabah.
 Tourism and highland agriculture are the major industries, as the district is at an altitude of 1,176 m above sea level.
 Its many tourist destinations attracted half a million tourists in 2009.
-These include Mount Kinabalu (the tallest mountain on Borneo), Kinabalu Park, Poring Hot Springs, Kundasang War Memorial, Death March Trail, Mesilau, and Sabah Tea Garden.
+These include Mount Kinabalu, Kinabalu Park, Poring Hot Springs, Kundasang War Memorial, Death March Trail, Mesilau, and Sabah Tea Garden.
 Ranau's diverse flora ranges from rich tropical lowland and hill rainforest to tropical mountain, sub-alpine forest and scrub on the higher elevations and particularly abundant in species with examples of flora from as far as China, Australia and the Himalayas, as well as pan-tropical flora.

 Kinabalu Park has been recognised by UNESCO as a Centre of Plant Diversity for Southeast Asia.
 In December 2000, the Kinabalu Park was designated by UNESCO as Malaysia's first World Heritage Site.

 Ranau was home to the largest mining project in Malaysia, the Mamut Copper Mine, before it ceased operations in 1999.
 At the peak of its mining activity, Ranau was transformed into a thriving township.
 The mining company constructed the Ranau Bridge across Liwagu River, the Ranau Golf Course, and also made donations to school building funds, buses, and bus shelters.

 History

 Toponymy

 The origin of the name "Ranau" comes from the Dusun word ranahon, which means paddy fields.
 The Dusun people who live in the highland grow mountain rice on the hills (called tumo/dumo), where the mountain rice is called parai tidong in Dusun.
 The people in the lowlands of Ranau use traditional water-filled paddy fields for rice cultivation.
-Over time, “Ranahon” was shortened to “Ranau.”
-As the central district administration is nearer to the lowland, the name “Ranau” was adopted as the official name for the district.
+Over time, "Ranahon" was shortened to "Ranau."
+As the central district administration is nearer to the lowland, the name "Ranau" was adopted as the official name for the district.